khaled-mehizel/HR-analysis/README.md

 I also started freaking out as to whether I should call it a histogram or a bar chart.
 I eventually decided to stick to the simple rule of thumb of "bars for categorical data, and histograms for quantitative data.
 But isn't a bin *technically* a category?
 I can imagine some scientists in the 1800s getting into a fist fight over this.

 The hardest part as usual was the color scheme.
 Always a pain!
+Lord forgive me for I used the Disco Elysium palette again.

   - **Number of Employees:** A card visual will do!
   - **Overall Attrition Rate:** Ditto.
   - **Age Distribution of Employees:** The first of many histograms in our dashboard.
 The age column has already been binned in SQL, so it's a matter of creating a bar chart, sorting the X-axis by the bins, and reducing the spacing between the bars, creating a histogram!
 To this, and most of the other distributions, I also added a line chart with the attrition rate.
   - **Tenure Distribution of Employees:** The YearsInCompany column will be binned in Power BI, but the process is largely the same as previously.
   - **Distribution of employees by Monthly Rate (trimmed)**: Ditto.
-  - **Commute Distance**: Ditto, but I also added a scatter plot in the second page, which shows a positive correlation between commute distance and attrition rate.
+  - **Commute Distance**: Ditto, but I also added a scatter plot, which shows a positive correlation between commute distance and attrition rate.
 More on that in the next section.
   - **Departments**: Just a simple pie chart, the size of the slices is based on the employee count.
 I also replaced Human Resources and Research & Development with HR and R&D, respectively, to save on valuable space.
+  - **Overtime**: A simple stacked bar chart did the trick.
+  - **Work-Life Balance**: Another bar and line chart.
+If it's not broken, don't fix it!
   # Insights:
+  - The overall attrition rate is **16.12%**, out of the 1470 employees in the survey, around 237 employees are terminated.
+  -
+  - The 26-35 age group seems to suffer from the most attrition at **19.1%** of the group having been terminated.
+  - A massive amount of employees leaves the company within the first five years of their tenure at **22.6%** overall.
+  - The employee distribution by salary seems uniform.
+The attrition fluctuates within 5% of the highest and lowest values.
+It seems that Monthly Salary isn't a big factor in the attrition rate.
+  -